LudovicRousseau/CCID/contrib/Kobil_mIDentity_switch/README_Kobil_mIDentity_switch.txt

-The midswitch program is used to activate the Kobil mIDenty smart card CCID reader.
+The Kobil_mIDentity_switch program is used to activate the Kobil mIDenty smart card CCID reader.

 The USB device is by default:
   ID 0d46:4081 Kobil Systems GmbH mIDentity Basic/Classic (installationless)